homemade elephant ears

 You want the yeast to expand and get bubbly.

-Add in the flour 2-4 cups in at a time and stir.
+Add in the flour about half at a time.

-Once mixed thoroughly into dough, cover and let sit for 1 1/2 hours.
-Then punch down and let sit for another 1 1/2 hours.
+Once mixed, cover and let sit for 1 1/2 hours.
+Then punch down to remove the air.

 Have a plate with paper towels on it to use once the ears have cooked.